 3 Signs Your Student Is Experiencing Academic Burnout

-Recognizing the signs of academic burnout is critical in keeping your students happy and healthy while learning from home.
-A few of the most common signs of school-induced burnout or stress include:
+Recognizing the signs of academic burnout is critical in keeping your students happy and healthy while learning from home or in the classroom.
+Here are a few of the most common signs of school-induced burnout or stress.

 When your student expresses negative emotions more than normal, they are likely dealing with school-related stress.
 Whether they are becoming easily frustrated with everyday assignments or expressing sad thoughts about their current situation, it’s important to pay attention to their moods closely.